Thursday, December 20, 2007

 query optimizer cost assessment for spatial queries that can determine the

-optimal query plan and identify appropriate index selection.
+optimal query plan and identify appropriate index selection. - Consolidate relational and spatial data in business applications

 Use the native support for spatial data types in SQL Server 2008 to